 Although the pandemic didn’t hit until 2020, dating confidence was already on the decline.
 In addition, the swine flu epidemic raised awareness of the dangers of contracting an airborne disease, which severely affected the dating scene.
 Finally, social media has become a normalized part of young life, which has led to many people meeting via social media or on various dating apps.

 Online Dating is Safer

 There’s no denying that online dating has become the new normal in dating.
-Most of us have seen at least one instance where a couple met through a website such as Match.com or OkCupid, and many more of us are using nearly every dating platform available to us.
+Most of us have seen at least one instance where a couple met through a website such as Match.com or OkCupid, and many more of us tend to search for The best dating sites using nearly every resource available to us.